jcu-eresearch/matrix-helpers/designs.md

 The implementation of Asset Listings is messy and so is their configuration.
 You'll need to be extremely patient because trial-and-error is the only way to proceed.

+### Types to List

+Unfortunately in Matrix you can't just say "show me all content!" in an Asset Listing.
+Whilst the ability to `Inherit` classes for Asset Types exists, there's not a value in the asset type drop-down menu for `Asset`, the root class.
+Here's what you'll need to select instead; these are the core 2nd-level classes:

+* File
+* File Bridge
+* Folder
+* Form
+* Page

+and ensure that you select the `Inherit` checkbox for all of these.

+If you want less than everything to be listed, use the `Asset Types` tree at the top-right of the Admin screen (next to `Logout`) to determine what type(s) you want to show.